prometheus-ai/fb-messenger-clj/README.md

-# fb-messenger-clj
+# Introduction to fb-messenger-clj

-A Clojure Library for the [Facebook Messenger Platform](https://developers.facebook.com/docs/messenger-platform).
+fb-messenger-clj is a Clojure library for the [Facebook Messenger Bot API](https://developers.facebook.com/docs/messenger-platform).

+The goal of this library is to provide easy-to-use functions, well defined documentation & application examples so you can start with development and get results right away.

 ### Installation